dgoldie/phoenix_theme/README.md

 # PhoenixTheme

-## This is experiment adding SASS and Bootstrap Theme to Phoenix
+## This is an experiment adding SASS and Bootstrap Theme to Phoenix

 1. Added SASS
    * http://phoenix.thefirehoseproject.com/10.html